Scilab-RL/Scilab-RL/docs/wiki/Detailed-Instructions-for-installation-and-getting-started.md

 ![image](uploads/c6d784811a62fc1b85653a91aa1dee00/image.png)

 7. Accessing visualizations and debugging information.
 * By default, Scilab-RL will store all data of the currently running experiment in the `data` subfolder.
-The structure is <Scilab-Rl-root>/data/<git commit hash>/<Environment name>/<Time of Day>.
+The structure is `<Scilab-Rl-root>/data/<git commit hash>/<Environment name>/<Time of Day>`.
 There, you will  also find a subfolder "videos" with renderings of the experiment.
 * To monitor all other training metrics, go to wandb.ai and find your experiment data there.

 9. [Optional] Test real-time rendering
 * To test the real-time rendering, start `python src/main.py source render=display`.
 * [Windows] You cannot do real-time rendering on Windows  because then you would need to install an X-Server first and export the $DISPLAY variable appropriately.
+Generally, we recommend not using real-time rendering on Windows.
-If you want that, it is necessary to install an X-Server on Windows.
+However, if you want that, it is necessary to install an X-Server on Windows.
 We recommend using the free version of [VcxSrv](https://sourceforge.net/projects/vcxsrv/).
 Download and install it.
 Start the X-Server with `XLaunch` (cf. the shortcut on your Windows Desktop).
 Then press "Next->Next", and in the "Extra Settings" dialog make sure to select "Disable access control".
 Press "Next->Finish".
 There are some other details that we leave unspecified here for now.

-Generally, we recommend not using real-time rendering on Windows.
+# Instructions for debugging with PyCharm

 10. Install Pycharm professional
 * As an IDE, we recommend PyCharm professional.
 On Windows, this is required to work with WSL, on other platforms you may use other IDEs, but we do not recommend this.